|Laurie Davis Hannah (#47087860)|

 |Bio and Links|

 Colorectal Cancer Survivor here!
 In January 2011 my family's world was turned upside down by the news that I had colorectal cancer.
-My father had died from colon cancer in 1992.
+My father died from colon cancer in 1992.
 He had been diagnosed at 58 so my sisters and I were aware that we would need to start colonoscopies at the age of 48.
 Ten years from your direct line ancestor is the norm.
 (My daughter will need to start colonoscopies at 35.)
 I was 45 when I was diagnosed due to symptoms that I noticed.
-I had the operation to remove the cancer on March 1st and I started chemotherapy on April 13th.
-My chemotherapy ended on October 7, 2011.
+I had the operation to remove the rectal cancer plus a little over a foot of my colon on March 1st and I started chemotherapy on April 13th.
+My chemotherapy ended on October 7, 2011 after only two small setbacks.
 Even though my father had chemo with his cancer, you don't realize Exactly what a person goes through Daily with all the changes to your body that chemo does.
 God Bless my Daddy!
 The further along in your chemo regime, the more the chemo attacks other body functions and muscles.
 As my husband put it, chemo really is just fumigating for any cancer bugs that may be roaming around in your body.
 At least in my case that was what was happening.
-Fortunately, I am blessed with an outstanding husband, children and family that were with me helping me complete my chemo journey.
-Now almost 4 years later, I still deal with day to day issues; however, I am here and I'm getting on with life despite my 2011 journey.
-I'm finally at a point that I feel pretty good.
+Fortunately, I am blessed with an outstanding husband, children and family (my sister, Beth was there every day encouraging me and worrying about me) that were with me helping me complete my chemo journey.
+Now, over 5 years later, I still deal with day to day issues; however, I am here and I'm getting on with life despite my 2011 journey.
+In 2015, I'm finally at a point that I feel pretty good which is a blessing in itself.
+My last scan was May 13, 2016 and they are now going to let me go a year before another scan.
+Small steps, but good steps in the correct direction!
 Please, please, get those colonoscopies when they are due at 50.
 They really aren't as bad as they used to be and you don't want to have to deal with the alternative....take it from someone who has been there!